 IS: If you were to go live on an uninhabited island and could only bring three things, what would you bring?
 Why?

-IS: Who do you think has had the greatest influence on your science career?
+IS: Who do you think has had the most considerable influence on your science career?

-IS: What advice would you give to a young person hoping to be a social insect researcher in the future?
+IS: What advice would you give to someone hoping to be a social insect researcher in the future?

 JK: Spend substantial time with social insects you are interested in out in nature, if at all possible.
 Just observing.

 IS: Has learning from a mistake ever led you to success?

 JK: Absolutely.
 Mistakes in experimental designs and approaches have led many times to failures, that once corrected, have succeeded.